brandleadership/kuhsaft/README.md

     rake db:migrate
     rake db:seed

+Mount the kuhsaft engine in your routing file:

+    MyApp::Application.routes.draw do
+      # add your app routes here
+      mount Kuhsaft::Engine => "/"
+    end

 ## Testing

 There's a dummy app inside spec/dummy.
 Get it running by executing the following steps: